mia-platform/documentation/docs/console/company-configuration/settings.md

 ---
-id: settings
+id: company-settings
 title: Company Settings
 sidebar_label: Company Settings
 ---

 The **Settings** section allows you to view and define various configurations and settings related to your Company.
-These can include general settings, feature preview options, advanced settings and so on.

 ### Rules

 The **Rules** tab allows the user to customize rules defined for the Company and its Projects.
-Rules can pertain to different domains, such as configuration, runtime or deployment management.

 #### Saving options